200 text/event-stream; once streaming has started, later failures are delivered as Server-Sent Events instead of non-2xx HTTP responses.

 Use error.retryable for Completions retries — For non-streaming responses, use the HTTP status plus error.retryable.
 For streaming responses, inspect stream error events and use error.retryable.
 Some failures happen inside an HTTP 200 stream after headers have been sent.

-Use exponential backoff for retries — Wait (2^attempt) + jitter between retries, up to 5 attempts.
-See Rate Limits for pseudocode.
+Use exponential backoff for retries — Wait (2^attempt) + jitter between retries, up to 5 attempts for non-streaming requests.
+Live streaming needs much lower ceilings — see Handling Streaming Failures for streaming retry budgets and Rate Limits for pseudocode.

 Use detail to pinpoint validation failures — For 422 responses, the detail array tells you exactly which field failed: loc is the field path, msg is the reason, and input is the value you sent.